DespoinaSakoglou/Travel-Destinations-Project/README.md

 ### Description

-A simple app to keep track of destinations I'd like to visit.
+A simple app to keep track of destinations I would like to visit.

 ### Required Libraries and Dependencies